cdpxe/Network-Covert-Channels-A-University-level-Course/README.md

 	- L. Caviglione, W. Mazurczyk: [Understanding Information Hiding in iOS](https://ieeexplore.ieee.org/abstract/document/7030266), IEEE Computer, Vol. 48(1), 2015.

 - **Exercise:**
-	- In the paper of the reading asignment, you will find a steganographic method called *iStegSiri* for iOS published by Caviglione and Mazurczyk.
+	- In the paper of the reading assignment, you will find a steganographic method called *iStegSiri* for iOS published by Caviglione and Mazurczyk.
 Explain how it works!
 Also, [here](https://spectrum.ieee.org/tech-talk/telecom/security/malware-could-steal-data-from-iphones-using-siri) is a news article about iStegSiri.

 ___

 ### Week 3-b: Chapter 5 - Getting the big picture: hiding patterns (May 19th, 2020)
 In this chapter, so-called *hiding patterns* are introduced.
-Patterns are an universal tool that is popular in software engineering and other disciplines, even outside of informatics.
+Patterns are a universal tool that is popular in software engineering and other disciplines, even outside of informatics.
 Hiding patterns are an easy way to describe and understand how data can be hidden using network covert channels.
 Instead of studying hundreds of separate hiding techniques, one can simply grasp all their core ideas using hiding patterns.

 - **Video:** [YouTube](https://www.youtube.com/watch?v=0ztPHur0LUY)